uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_programs.md

 The "tag" can often be set to an arbitrary value such as zero.
 It is needed only in cases where there may be multiple messages from the same source to the same destination in a short time interval, or a more complete envelope is desired for some reason.

-### Message Buffers

-MPI documentation refers to "send buffers" and "receive buffers."
-These refer to  _variables_ in the program whose contents are to be sent or received.
-These variables must be set up by the programmer.
-The send and receive buffers cannot be the same unless the special "receive buffer" `MPI_IN_PLACE` is specified.

-When a buffer is specified, the MPI library will look at the starting point in memory (the pointer to the variable).
-From other information in the command, it will compute the number of bytes to be sent or received.
-It will then set up a separate location in memory; this is the actual buffer.
-Often the buffer is not the same size as the original data since it is just used for streaming within the network.
-In any case, the application programmer need not be concerned about the details of the buffers and should just regard them as _variables_.

-For the send buffer, MPI will copy the sequence of bytes into the buffer and send them over the appropriate network interface to the receiver.
-The receiver will acquire the stream of data into its receive buffer and copy them into the variable specified in the program.